HDR, Inc.: Hurley Palmer Flatt

 In July 2019, HDR expanded its footprint in Europe and Asia by acquiring the British firm Hurley Palmer Flatt, as well as its subsidiaries; Hurley Palmer Flatt rebranded to HDR in early 2022.

 Hurley Palmer Flatt was a multidisciplinary engineering consultancy based in London.
 It provided mechanical and electrical engineering consultancy and associated services.
 Established in 1968 in the UK by John Hurley as a building services consultancy, it expanded into a global company operating in Dubai, India, Australia, Singapore, and the US, engaging in both public and private sector development across various fields.

 In 2009, Hurley Palmer Flatt acquired ATCO Consulting, expanding its reach in Scotland.

-In 2014 it acquired London-based mechanical and engineering firm Andrew Reid and Partners (AR&P) and took a majority controlling share of the business.
+In 2014, Hurley Palmer Flatt acquired London-based mechanical and engineering firm Andrew Reid and Partners (AR&P) and took a majority controlling share of the business.
 AR&P had been established in 1970 by Andrew Reid.
 Its core services included diagnostic assessments of under-performing buildings and the management or independent validation of building engineering services commissioning.
-Its work in commissioning began at the Barbican Arts Centre, through all 14 phases of London's Broadgate development to the present day, including the 750,000ft2 headquarters for UBS at 5 Broadgate in London.
+Its work in commissioning began at the Barbican Arts Centre, through all 14 phases of London's Broadgate development to the present day, including the 750,000 square foot headquarters for UBS at 5 Broadgate in London.
 Since the late 1990s, AR&P has successfully commissioned data centers for several of the world's most successful brands.
 Its design engineers were involved in work at The National Gallery from the mid-1980s when the company designed the building services for the new Sainsbury Wing, and have been involved in other museums and galleries including Dulwich Picture Gallery, the National Maritime Museum and the Imperial War Museum.

 In 2016, Hurley Palmer Flatt acquired a majority share in the civil and structural engineering business Bradbrook Consulting, which had UK offices in London, Kingston, Watford, and Manchester, as well as a Dubai office.

 In 2016, the company moved its central London office to 240 Blackfriars at the South Bank Tower on a 10-year lease as part of its expansion plan.